We explain the different ovarian cancer stages and grades.

 - the type and subtype of ovarian cancer

-- the stage of the cancer (how far it has spread)
+- the stage of the ovarian cancer (how far it has spread)

 An international system of staging is used, which looks at how the ovarian cancer has spread.
 This involves taking numerous samples and examining you during surgery.